Leasing Hub

 Insurance

-All lease cars must have fully comprehensive insurance cover.
+Businesses and individuals can arrange their own insurance and may want to compare policies to find the most suitable cover and price.
 To get an overview of insurance costs, use a comparison tool for various policy options.
 You can also opt for an insured car leasing package.
 For example, our Fuel & Go solution includes insurance and maintenance for an extra cost.

 Fuel/Electric